 Antivirals – In Vitro Compound Testing

-Influenza antiviral evaluation assay examines the effects of compounds at designated dose-response concentrations on cell viability.
-Madin Darby canine kidney (MDCK) cells are used in the assay to test the efficacy of the compounds in preventing the cytopathic effect (CPE) induced by influenza infection.
+Influenza antiviral evaluation assay examines the effects of screening compounds at designated dose-response concentrations on cell viability.
+Madin Darby canine kidney (MDCK) cells are used in the assay to test the efficacy of the screening compounds in preventing the cytopathic effect (CPE) induced by influenza infection.
 The program features include:

 Tamiflu, or Amantadine can be included in each assay as a positive control compounds.